ptyadana/join_us_app/readme.md

 Compilation of Node.js project and notes.

 ## Projects
 **JoinUs**: A simple Node.js web application which ask user to input email address and show the updates of waiting lists.
-[Take me to the app!](https://joinus-by-phonethiriyadana.run.goorm.io)

 **schema**: schema.sql
 includes challenges and schema for the project.